-Tillage.
-This practice is designed to roughen and bring clods to the surface.
-It is an emergency measure which should be used before wind erosion starts.
-Begin plowing on windward side of site.
-Chisel-type plows spaced about 12 inches apart, spring-toothed harrows, and similar plows are examples of equipment which may produce the desired effect.
+Imigation.
+This is generally done as an emergency treatment.
+Site is sprinkled with water until the surface is wet.
+Repeat as needed.
+Tilage.
+This practice is designed to roughen and thring clock to the surface.
+It is an emergency measure which should be used before wind execution starts, begin proving on mindirent dated of the Chief by her plows spaced about 12 in these apart, spring-toothed harrows, and similar plows are examples of equipment which may produce the desired effect.